QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 * **C** 1️⃣: is the last carry value one?
 * **V** 🤯: do we have an overflow?

-These flags are either changed after calling a test operation, or by adding the `s` flag to normal operation such as `adds`.
+These flags are either changed after calling a test operation, or by adding the `s` flag to a normal operation such as `adds`.

 |NZCV bits|Operator| NZCV   |        Detail         |
 |----|------|---------------|-------------------------|